bitpressio/docker-for-php-developers-errata/errata-v1.0.md

-# Docker for PHP Developers Errata
+# Docker for PHP Developers Errata (v1)

+__Note: Errata reported in this document have been fixed in the latest version of the book.
+Download the latest from Gumroad or Leanpub depending on where you purchased the book.__

 Issue map: